intel/platform-aware-scheduling/telemetry-aware-scheduling/docs/strategy-labeling-example.md

 Once the metric changes for a given node, and it returns to a schedulable condition, i.e., non-violating the labeling rules, then the workloads will be scheduled to run at the node referred.

-### Descheduler
+### Descheduler#
 [Kubernetes Descheduler](https://github.com/kubernetes-sigs/descheduler) allows control of pod evictions in the cluster after being bound to a node.
 Descheduler, based on its policy, finds pods that can be moved and evicted.
 There are many ways to install and run the K8s [Descheduler](https://github.com/kubernetes-sigs/descheduler#quick-start).
-Here, we have executed it as a [deployment](https://github.com/kubernetes-sigs/descheduler#run-as-a-deployment) by using descheduler:v0.23.1.
+Here, we have executed it as a [deployment](https://github.com/kubernetes-sigs/descheduler#run-as-a-deployment) by using the latest available descheduler version.

+This demo has been tested with the following Descheduler versions:
+1. **v0.23.1** and older
+2. **v0.27.1**

+Telemetry Aware Scheduler and the following descheduler versions **v0.24.x** to **v0.26.x** seem to have compatibility issues (https://github.com/intel/platform-aware-scheduling/issues/90#issuecomment-1169012485 links to an issue cut to the Descheduler project team).
+The problem seems to have been fixed in Descheduler **v0.27.1**.

 In a shell terminal, deploy the Descheduler files:

 ````